flinc/pling/README.md

 # Pling [![Travis build status of pling](http://travis-ci.org/flinc/pling.png)](http://travis-ci.org/flinc/pling)

 Pling is a notification framework that supports multiple gateways.
+This gem implements the basic framework as well as a gateway to Google's Cloud to Device Messaging Service (C2DM) and Apple's Push Notification Service (APN).

 ## Requirements

+This gem has two runtime dependencies

+- faraday ~> 0.7
+- json ~> 1.4

+On JRuby it also requires the jruby-openssl gem.

 ## Install